dukeweezo/MDP/README.md

 ### Misc. notes:
 - The program is not perfectly defined MVC--model is pool.py; view is monitorapp.py; while controller is broken up between monitorapp.py, messenger.py.
 All the necessary communication between model <=> view is passed via a global (model <= view; whether user has stopped the program or not) and messenger.py (model => view; the results of the scraping).

+### Misc. code standards:
+- Max column: 119.
+- Private class variables preceded with _.
+- Other private variables not distinguished.
+- Constants are caps.
+- "globs" only modified in monitorapp (using appropriate function).
+- "globs" accessed anywhere.
+- "if not globs.monitor_finished:" used in each non-GUI loop to keep responsiveness to exiting the program; the alternatives seem unnecessarily complicated.